 Is it any good?

-Author Neil Gaiman is well known in the world of adult literature, but this is his first book for children.
-It's a strange, surrealistic tale, fun for kids who like their stories creepy.
+Gaiman is well known in the world of adult literature, but this is his first book for children, and it's a strange, surrealistic tale -- fun for kids who like their stories creepy.
 The black-and-white illustrations by Dave McKean are correspondingly sinister.
 Not everything will make sense to young readers, nor will they find the emotional heart that marks children's classics -- but they will find Coraline to be a brave character who uses her smarts to not only save herself, but also others the Other Mother trapped.
 Plus, the plot rolls along fairly unpredictably -- and with a few good scares.
 Ultimately, not awe-inspiring, but entertaining enough.

-Families can about scary stories.
+Families can about scary stories. like Coraline.
 What makes them fun?
 Thinking of other chilling tales you've heard, can you think of anything they have in common?

-This author often writes for adults.
-What do you think of him as a children's writer?
+This author often writes for adults, too.
 What makes a book better suited for a kid or an adult?
-Or do you think this is one that both can enjoy?
+Do you think both can enjoy Coraline?

 What do you think is the scariest part of the story?